Date of Award

 The researcher concluded by asserting that administrators have the responsibility to attend to teachers’ perceptions.
 A misalignment of beliefs and attitudes held for innovations by school administrators and teachers can unfortunately contribute to creating additional barriers for implementation.
 Planning for differentiated instruction, or any instructional change, should be informed by the perceptions of all stakeholders for the innovation.

 Lang, Mark L., "Planning for Differentiated Instruction: Comparing Instructional Leadership Practices as Perceived by Administrators and Teachers in Middle School" (2017).
-Doctor of Education in Educational Leadership for Learning Dissertations.
+Doctor of Education in Educational Leadership Dissertations.
 6.